gprothia2/TextractonECR/README.md

  Create a new bucket s3://S3xxxx and following folder structure

 S3xxxx
-  input/
+  input
       	0001.png
      	0002...N.png
-  output/
+  output
 	ocr_plain_text -> plain OCR results as text file. (`.txt`) ocr_coords -> OCR results with coordinates (x, y) (`.txt`) and json files

+<b> Step 2 .
+Configure theS3 bucket and other settings for the program </b>

+Configure theS3 bucket and other settings for the program Go to directory EulerEye-master3/src/constants.py and change name of the S3 bucket and folder to new bucket/folder created in previous step

+        S3_BUCKET_NAME = 'S3xxxx'
+	S3_RAW_IMAGE_FOLDER = 'S3xxxx/input/'
+	TEXTRACT_LIMIT_SIZE = 10485760
+	FCN_MODEL = 'last_20.pth.tar'`

+<b> Step 3 .
+Configure theS3 bucket and other settings for the program </b>

 <b>Step 2.
 Create the Lambda function </b>

 Create a new lambda function that will be triggered when a new file is uploaded to S3 bucket created inprevious Step
   - Ensure that Lambda role has access to all resources like  S3, Cloudwatch etc
-  - Set the Trigger for Lambda function as S3 created in previous step
+  - Set the Trigger for Lambda function as S3 bucket and folder input created in previous step
-  - Please use the lambda code pasteed below and change the  variables
+  - Please use the lambda code pasted below and change the  variables

 import boto3
 import json